Emera seeks rate hike - Mount Desert Islander

 Doughty said the increase will include investments in system reliability, customer service and operations.
 Additional revenue also will be used for “hardening” the system against storms, added investment into their customer service department and managing trees near power lines, she said.

 The rate case was filed on Oct.
 2. A case conference call is scheduled for Oct.
 11. As of Oct.
-3, there were 16 complaints filed by residents in the docket.
+3, there were 16 complaints filed by customers in the docket.

-Note: CORRECTION: An earlier version of this story stated that the latest rate case was not related to expenses incurred building the new Bar Harbor substation.